cpsughrue/gsoc_proposal/README.md

 Once a module's ttl has expired, it will be flagged as a candidate for deletion.
 If multiple modules have expired, the cache invalidator will start with the module that is least frequently used.

 > Rebuilds
 Everything discussed up until this point has been for builds from scratch.
 However, most of the time, when using a build system like `Ninja` or `Make` builds rely on a cache of object files and only recompile those translation units that have been changed.
 Build systems determine which translation units need to be recompiled by comparing the timestamp of the source file to that of the object file.
-If the source file's timestamp is more recent then the object file then the build system knows it must recompile the translation unit.
+If the source file's timestamp is more recent then the object file's timestamp the build system knows it must recompile the translation unit.
+The build daemon will use a similar approach when it comes to precompiled modules.

+When a build daemon is spawned if there is a preexisting cache it compares the timestamp of the source file and the timestamp of the precompiled module to figure out which modules need to be rebuilt.

+It rebuilds the modules

+need to figure out a way to recompile the translation unit and relink the executable

+A translation unit is registered with the daemon

+The daemon must rescan the dependencies incase they have changed

 ---